LaneNathan/Regex-Tutorial/gist-template.md

 ### Flags

+Flags are components that serve as special options or modifiers, they are placed along other components to change how they behave. `i` is used for ignoring case sensitivity specifically so any character set will match regardless of case. `g` matches any instance of the pattern and `m` matches the beginning and end of each line.

 ### Grouping and Capturing

 This regex component uses `()` to group characters and search for anytime they may appear such as the expression `(\d{3})` will search for a group of three digits, often used in seacrhing for a phone number.